xplorer-io/xplorers-bot-ts/Readme.md

 To run the following commands locally, ensure you have authenticated to Google Cloud, see [Login to Google Cloud via gcloud cli + setup application default credentials via Application Default Credentials (ADC)](#authenticate-to-google-cloud) for details.

-1. Run `make init` to initialize terraform's backend and providers.
+1. Run `task terraform-init` to initialize terraform's backend and providers.
     1. Google provider is setup.
     2. Google cloud storage is used to store terraform's configuration.
 State locking is also supported.

-2. Run `make plan` to generate a plan for the changes to be applied to Google Cloud.
+2. Run `task terraform-plan` to generate a plan for the changes to be applied to Google Cloud.

-3. Once you have reviewed the changes to be applied, run `make apply` to apply changes to Google Cloud.
+3. Once you have reviewed the changes to be applied, run `task terraform-apply` to apply changes to Google Cloud.

-To delete all the resources created by Terraform, run `make destroy`.
+To delete all the resources created by Terraform, run `task terraform-destroy`.

 ## Architecture Diagram